inSileco/inSileco.github.io/content/post/myDebianStretch.md

 on many Linux distribution.
 I acknowledge that it requires some time to get used to Linux and how it works.
 That being said, the time spent to make your laptop working is really rewarding and I have already learned tons of tips.
-I am now considering switching to Debian testing and read [*The Debian Administrator's Handbook*](https://www.debian.org/doc/manuals/debian-handbook/) very carefully!
+I am now considering switching to Debian testing and reading [*The Debian Administrator's Handbook*](https://www.debian.org/doc/manuals/debian-handbook/) very carefully!

 <br>